mirror-shades/doxa/docs/tetras.md

 Keep in mind, a tetra is a value.
 It doesn't actually alter the logic flow of your program, it's purpose is simply to follow the logic flow in ways basic true and false cannot.

 Special attention should (not) be paid to the else clause.
-The else clause is exactly what it sounds like - "if a condition is ment, then do x, OR ELSE, do y".
+The else clause is exactly what it sounds like - "if a condition is met, then do x, OR ELSE, do y".
 As we now know, both will always trigger a condition, and neither will never trigger a condition.
 The effect with else blocks is then as you would assume, both with never trigger an else clause, and neither will always trigger an else clause.

 ```
 const zombie is both